mcmil/wuff-skeleton/README.md

 The sample can be imported to any IDE - Eclipse, IntelliJ Idea or you can stick to VIM if you like.

+For IntelliJ Idea users, there is a plugin which boosts the development process: https://github.com/mcmil/wuff-intellij-plugin